I Know Your Child is Adorable, but…

 I will now be blunt:

 Online child sexual abusers download, trade, Photoshop, and sell images of children.
-People who engage in child pornography have different kinds of “fantasies;” for instance, some may trade in fully-clothed images of innocent-looking children while others trade in naked photos of toddlers.
+People who engage in child sexual abuse material have different kinds of “fantasies;” for instance, some may trade in fully-clothed images of innocent-looking children while others trade in naked photos of toddlers.
 I am being blunt because Parenting Safe Children is committed to telling the truth and then empowering adults to pro-actively keep children safe.

 Contrary to popular belief, social media privacy settings have little bearing on how far and wide an image actually travels.
 Moreover, according to Pew Research, one-third of parents’ Facebook friends are “actual” friends.